gitlabhq/gitlabhq/doc/container_registry/troubleshooting.md

 error parsing HTTP 403 response body: unexpected end of JSON input: ""
 ```

-This error is ambiguous, as it's not clear whether the 403 is coming from the GitLab Rails
+This error is ambiguous, as it's not clear whether the 403 is coming from the
-application, the Docker registry, or something else.
-In this case, we know that since
+GitLab Rails application, the Docker registry, or something else.
+In this
-the login succeeded, we probably need to look at the communication between the client
+case, since we know that since the login succeeded, we probably need to look
-and the registry.
+at the communication between the client and the registry.

 The REST API between the Docker client and registry is [described
 here](https://docs.docker.com/registry/spec/api/).
 Normally, one would just